denizoral/Factbook-web/README.md

 # Factbook
 Factbook is a website for people to share pictures, facts, stories and more.
 It is similar to a popular website called "Quora".

+This project can be deployed to any hosting provider.
+I have deployed this to AWS because of its simplicity for me to allow hosting my website.

 ## This project is built in Laravel, a PHP framework
 The functionalities are: